YevhenChementsov/YevhenChementsov/README.md

 ### I'm a junior frontend developer with React.js basics, ready to contribute my technical expertise to dynamic web development projects.
 With an attention to detail and a passion for creating user-friendly and user-centered interfaces, I strive to stay abreast of industry trends and emerging technologies.
 As a team player with excellent problem-solving abilities, I am excited to utilize my experience with React to create compelling and responsive web applications.
 Looking for an opportunity to grow and learn in a forward-thinking development team.<br>

-- 🌱 *I’m currently learning PHP basics, MySQL and Wordpress*
+- 🌱 *I’m currently learning Typescript, after which, I will start learning Node.js*
 - 📫 *You can reach me on: yevhenchementsov@gmail.com*
-- ⚡ *In my free time, i solve problems on GeeksforGeeks, LeetCode, Codewars and read tech articles*
+- ⚡ *In my spare time, I solve problems on GeeksforGeeks, LeetCode, Codewars, read tech articles, and follow new products and updates on YouTube.*

-### My stack
+### My current stack:

 <img align="left" alt="HTML5" width="32px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-plain-wordmark.svg" />
 <img align="left" alt="CSS3" width="32px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-plain-wordmark.svg" />